scriptrdotio/howto/whatis/whatis_scriptr.md

 - Create HTML/JavaScript user interfaces
 - Create HTML/JavaScript dashboards
 - **... and much more**

-## How and where is my code deployed?

-As soon as you save a script in the Web IDE, it is automatically deployed on the cloud run-time and ready to be used.

-## Can I use my own IDE?

-Yes.
-The only constraint is to code your back-end scripts in JavaScript using scriptr.io's APIs and to code your front-end in standard JavaScript/HTML/CSS adding any third party libraries.
-You will need to send all your scripts to your scriptr.io account.
-The simplest way to do that is to commit your code to a Github repository to which your scriptr.io account is associated and that has [automatic deployment](https://www.scriptr.io/documentation#documentation-AutomaticDeployment) enabled.
-To run your scripts, the easiest way is to do it from scriptr.io's web IDE.

-## What are the components of an application running on scriptr.io?

-You can develop applications of various types using scritpr.io.
-However, a typical IoT application will consist of the following:
-- One or many back-end scripts that receive http requests, mqtt, amqp or websocket messages sent by devices.
-These scripts can further save and/or process the data they have received.
-Back-end scripts are written in JavaScript and leverage scriptr.io's API.
-They run on the back-end (cloud)
-- One or many back-end scriptrs that implement any business/application logic.
-Back-end scripts are written in JavaScript and leverage scriptr.io's API.
-They run on the back-end (cloud)
-- One or many User Interface scripts.
-They are coded in JavaScript/HTML5/CSS.
-They are served by scriptr.io and run on the browser.

 ## How to integrate with third party systems?